cheunste/notes/avr/notes.md

 ## DDRx data-direction registers (port x)

 These registers control whether each pin is configured for input or outputthe data direction.
 After a reset or power-up, the default state is all zeros, corresponding to the pins being configured for input.

+If you haven't configured DDR yet, it is in input mode by default.
+However, pull-up resistor is not enabled by default.
+To do this, you need to set the bit on PORTx (ie PORTD |= (1<<PD2);)

 - To enable a pin as output, you write a one to its slot in the DDR.
 - To enable a pin as input, you write a zero to its slot in the DDR.

 ## PORTx port x data registers

 When the DDRx bits are set to one (output) for a given pin, the PORT register controls whether that pin is set to logic high or low (i.e., the VCC voltage or ground).
 Switching between these voltage levels could, for instance, turn on and off attached LEDs.

+You also use PORTx to set internal pull-up resistors on AVR

 With the DDR configured for input, setting the PORT bits on a pin will control whether it has an internal pull-up resistor attached or whether it’s in a “hi-Z” (high-impedance) state, effectively electrically disconnected from the circuit, but still able to sense voltage.
 We’ll talk more about this in Chapter 6.